 As "the nation's foremost Photo Detective" and a family history expert, I spend my days looking at photographs and studying the pictorial evidence they provide.
 It's all about piecing together the story of a picture by asking a series of questions about when, where and why it was taken and then, hopefully, solving the mystery of who's depicted.

 From there, I set it within a historical context – national, local and familial.
 The clues are varied and often obscure.
 Details such as clothing, photographer work dates, props, photographic method and family history all contribute to the final conclusions.

-Asked on the Rhode Island College undergraduate application about field of study, I checked history.
+Asked on the Rhode Island College undergrad application about field of study, I checked history.
 While most of my classmates in the program were studying to be teachers, I wanted to work in a museum with historical artifacts.
 They were real bits of history – held by living individuals and were part of someone's everyday life.
-After college I pursued my dream by working in a historical society library helping patrons research their family history and discovered that historical photographs held my interest.
+After college I pursued my dream by working in an historical society library helping patrons research their family history.
+It was there that I discovered my passion for historical photography.

-Guess what?
-I teach.
-Not in the traditional classroom sense, but in lecture halls and online venues through writing and by mentoring students.
+And guess what?
+I also teach.
+Not in the traditional classroom sense, but in lecture halls and online venues through writing and mentoring students.